Defcon27/Skin-Cancer-Classification-using-Transfer-Learning/README.md

 ## Conclusion
 <p align="justify">
 In this paper, we have taken up the task of multi-class classification of skin lesions from dermatoscopic images in the HAM10000 dataset using deep convolutional neural networks, alleviating the need for complex feature engineering.
 We leveraged transfer learning by using pre-trained models and modified the Inception-ResNetV2 architecture to the required problem.
+The model achieved an accuracy of 90.08% with an F1-score of 89%, outperforming the rest.
 </p>
 <p><br></p>

-## 📝Citation
+### 📝 Citation
 If you found this code helpful please consider citing,
 ```
 Kollipara, V.N.H., Kollipara, V.N.D.P.
 (2022).
 Residual Learning Based Approach for Multi-class Classification of Skin Lesion Using Deep Convolutional Neural Network.
 In: Guru, D.S., Y. H., S.K., K., B., Agrawal, R.K., Ichino, M. (eds) Cognition and Recognition.
 ICCR 2021.
 Communications in Computer and Information Science, vol 1697.
 Springer, Cham. https://doi.org/10.1007/978-3-031-22405-8_27
 ```

-### ⚖️License
+### ⚖️ License
 Copyright © 2023 Hemanth Kollipara, Pavithra Kollipara